posabsolute/inker/readme.md

 ## Basics

-Inker is a new way to build email templates, take back control over your templates, never have again this big mess of tables you can't understand.
+Inker one of the best way to build email templates, take back control over your html, never have again this big mess of tables you can't understand.

 Inker is:

 * Built on top of Zurb Ink
 * Sane CSS components structure with sass